YihuanHu/Leetcode-Cracker/dailyChallenge/day35*.md

 - Steps for DP table:
     - Define the dp[i][j]:
         - The number of ways to fill a knapsack with a capacity of j (including j) using the elements indexed from [0, i] in nums[i]
-    - Define the state transition deleting i:
+    - Define the state transition:
         - **Not Including Item i**: dp[i - 1][j]
         - **Including Item i**: To include item i, you first make room for its capacity.
 The new knapsack capacity becomes (j - weight of item i).
 The number of ways to fill the knapsack with this reduced capacity is dp[i - 1][j - nums[i]]
         - **if (nums[i] > j) dp[i][j] = dp[i - 1][j];  else dp[i][j] = dp[i - 1][j] + dp[i - 1][j - nums[i]]**